Safest Places to Visit in Mexico

 Thousands of college students flock to Cancún each year, so many people don't know that the city is actually one of Mexico's most family-friendly destinations.
 Whether you're traveling with a toddler or looking for activities to enjoy with your teenagers, Cancún has a little something for everyone.

 Government officials and law enforcement agencies have been working to make Cancún a safer place for residents and visitors alike.
-In 2023, the city started installing smart monitor points (SMPs) to deter criminals.
+In 2023, this Mexico city started installing smart monitor points (SMPs) to deter criminals.
 Each SMP provides 360-degree views of the surrounding area, making it easier for police officers to stop crimes while they're in progress or collect evidence after a crime has already occurred.

-Cancún is part of Quintana Roo state, which had a total of 4,292 criminal complaints in August 2023.
-The most common complaint was theft, which accounted for 26.7% of all reports.
+Cancún is part of Quintana Roo state, which had a total of 4,546 criminal complaints in September 2024.
+The most common complaint was theft, which accounted for 22.4% of all reports.
 Property damage accounted for nearly 11% of the crimes that occurred during the same month.

-Criteria for safe destinations
+Criteria for Safe Destinations

 We used the following data to assess the safety of Cancún: